kristenvonbecker/explorer_ai/README.md

 ### Deployment

-Explorer AI is currently deployed as a [simple web app](https://explorer-ai.chat) running in a network of Docker containers hosted on a Google Cloud E2 (Ubuntu 18.04) instance.
+Explorer AI was deployed as a simple web-app running in a network of Docker containers hosted on a Google Cloud E2 (Ubuntu 18.04) instance.
+(Note that Explorer AI was recently taken offline due to the unsustainable cost of cloud computing.)
 The application network consists of four processes:

 - The backend server (referred to often as `rasa_server` in the code and configurations), which performs language understanding and prediction tasks.
 The related code is found at `app/backend`.